Say the Word (Namie Amuro song): Commercial endorsements

 The English portions of the lyrics featured in the commercial match those written in Jeanett Debb's version, but were changed in the released version of the song.

-In the commercial itself, Amuro advertises Kose's new line of waterproof lipstick, Luminus.
+In the commercial itself, Amuro advertises Kosé's new line of waterproof lipstick, Luminus.
 It features her underwater and breaking through to grab hold of the cosmetic.
 She puts it on underwater to demonstrate the lipsticks ability stay on even under the most damp situations.

 Music video

-A music video for "Say the Word" directed by Masashi Muto was filmed on location in Japan and revolves around three scenes.
-The video opens up with Amuro entering a bus.
+The music video for "Say the Word," which was directed by Masashi Muto, was filmed on location in Ibaraki Prefecture and revolves around three scenes.
+The video opens up with Amuro entering the Odakyu bus.
 The song begins when she sits down and puts on headphones.
 The main scene of the video is a performance scene with Amuro dancing with four female dancers and two male dancers.
 The final scene of the video involved Amuro driving in a gold cadillac on an open road.
-Amuro once described herself as a paper driver on an episode of Music Station, meaning she had a license but didn't really drive.
-Behind-the-scenes footage of the video aired on Channel @, showed Amuro appearing nervous and yelling "Kowai" (Scary) during filming of the scene.
 The end of video has Amuro getting off the bus.
 As it comes to a stop the doors open to reveal nothing but water.
-Amuro has never explained the significance of the scene.
+The video was included on the Filmography 2001-2005 DVD.

+Commercial performance

+"Say the Word" debuted at number three on the Oricon Singles Chart, with 64,070 copies sold in its first week.
+It descended to number eight on the singles chart the following week, shifting 36,900 units.
+On its third week the single plummeted to number thirteen on the chart with 25,950 copies sold.
+The single stayed in the top twenty one last week during its fourth charting week, ranking at number eighteen and selling 19,320 copies, before dropping out of the top twenty entirely the following week.
+"Say the Word" ranked in the top 100 for a total of eleven weeks and was the 109th best-selling single in Japan of 2001.
+Debuting in the top three after an all-time low chart debut by its predecessor, "think of me/no more tears" (2001), "Say the Word" was Amuro's last single to sell over 100,000 copies until her 26th single, "All for You" (2004).